m-rosinsky/WebWasp/docs/natas.md

 </form>
 ```

-For starters, we one input field:
+For starters, we see one input field:

 ```HTML
 Input secret: <input name=secret>